nbassili/EvdoGraph/README.md

 A Prolog application for creating a Knowledge Graph of textbooks for Greek Universities from the Evdoxus service
 ================================================================================================================

+The main file that should be consulted is 'evdoxusKG.pl'.
+It consults all the other necessary files.

+		?- consult('evdoxusKG.pl').

 - (1) When you run the Program for the first time, you should initialize the cache by running (it takes some time):